-CBN auctions $1 billion in one week - Nigeria Today
+CBN Auctions $1 Billion in One Week - Nigeria Today

-The Central Bank of Nigeria (CBN) has in the last seven days, offered $1.01 billion at the inter-bank foreign exchange market to meet the requests of customers in the various segments of the market.
+The Central Bank of Nigeria (CBN) has in the last seven days, offered $1.01 billion at the inter-bank foreign exchange market to meet the requests of customers in the various segments of the market, The Guardian reports.

 This is coming just as it offered $195 million yesterday, in efforts to sustain plans to achieve rates convergence, although a huge part of the amount were structured in 30-day and 60-day tenors.